-For over 20 years Jason’s career has been defined by a personal and transcendent dedication to community, culture, and the global systems that support our species.
-He travels simply, working journalistically and unobtrusively but closely with his subjects to learn from and accurately document their lives, the issues that affect them, and the solutions that might help them.
-His engaged, long-term approach captures and shares informed, authentic narratives that help educate the public and guide social and environmental change.
+Jason Houston’s career has been defined by a personal and transcendent dedication to community, culture, and how we live on the planet and with each other.
+He works closely—often embedded—with his subjects to learn from and accurately document their lives, understand the issues that affect them, and share the solutions that might help them.
+His engaged, long-term approach captures informed, authentic narratives that help engage the public to guide social and environmental change.

-Recent projects include social, cultural, and environmental stories on fisheries across the U.S. and throughout the developing tropics; issues affecting isolated tribes in the Amazon; deforestation and orangutans in Borneo; wildland fire management in the western U.S.; watershed conservation in Peru and Colombia; cultural preservation and agricultural heritage on the Navajo and Hopi reservations in Arizona; profiles of chefs, artists, scientists, and other passionate creatives; and a short film on his daughter’s climbing wall in their garage.
+Jason works on personal projects, for magazines, and in collaboration with NGOs.
+He is a Senior Fellow with the International League of Conservation Photographers and a Senior Fellow at Center for Energy, Environment, and Sustainability at Wake Forest University.
+Recent projects include stories on fisheries across the U.S. and throughout the developing tropics; issues affecting isolated tribes in the Amazon; deforestation and orangutans in Borneo; wildland fire management in the western U.S.; watershed conservation in Peru and Colombia; cultural preservation and agricultural heritage on the Navajo and Hopi reservations in Arizona; profiles of chefs, artists, scientists, and other passionate creatives; and a short film on his daughter’s climbing wall in their garage.
 The recent book, "Reclaiming Our Food: How the grassroots movement is changing the way we eat", which featured 12 feature length photo essays by Jason Houston, was named one of the "Top Ten Books on the Environment" in 2012 by the American Library Association.
-In 2015, Jason was was named one of the “World’s Top Wildlife, Nature, and Culture Photographers” by Origin magazine.
+In 2015, Jason was named one of the “World’s Top Wildlife, Nature, and Culture Photographers” by Origin magazine.

-As an advocate for non-fiction photography, Jason Houston has also presented, run workshops and organized conference programming on working in cause-driven photography for dozens arts and other institutions including Anderson Ranch, Duke University, Colorado Photographic Arts Center, Telluride Photo Festival, Wild & Scenic Film Festival, University of Colorado at Boulder, LensCulture, San Francisco Art Institute, Mountainfilm and Blue Earth’s annual Collaborations for Cause.
+As an advocate for non-fiction photography, Jason has presented, run workshops, and organized conference programming on working in cause-driven photography for dozens arts and other institutions including Anderson Ranch, Duke University, Wake Forest University, Colorado Photographic Arts Center, Telluride Photo Festival, Wild & Scenic Film Festival, University of Colorado at Boulder, LensCulture, San Francisco Art Institute, Mountainfilm, and Blue Earth’s annual Collaborations for Cause.